 So say the ancient myths, and metaphorically the myths are right.
 Earth did create itself, as all planets do, out of the leftover dust and debris of a newly formed star.
-It took about three billion years, but over that immense period of time, a mixture of quantum attraction, gravity, and chance encounters slowly but surely conglomerated the dust into pebbles, into rocks, into boulders, into one really big boulder, into planet Earth.
-Out of the chaos of a protoplanetary disk, our planet Earth did indeed create itself, just as the myths say.
+It took about three billion years, but over that immense period of time, a mixture of quantum and electrostatic attraction, gravity, and chance encounters slowly but surely conglomerated the dust into pebbles, into rocks, into boulders, into one really big boulder, and ultimately into planet Earth.
+Out of the chaos of a protoplanetary disk, our planet Earth did indeed create herself, just as the myths say.

-And from space, organic molecules, the seeds of life, carried on the backs of asteroids, comets and meteorites, rained down on the young, fertile Earth, like the seed of Uranus, raining from the sky.
-Earth nurtured these seeds for an unimaginable length of time, with the profound patience only a mother could know, until they grew and evolved and eventually became men, once again just as the myths say.
+From space, organic molecules, the stuff of life, carried on the backs of asteroids, comets and meteorites, rained down on the young, fertile Earth, like the seed of Uranus.
+Earth nurtured these seeds for an unimaginable length of time, with the profound patience of a mother, until they grew and evolved and eventually became men, and from the men, gods, once again just as the myths say.

 Of course, leaving Earth to roam the Cosmos is not something we will be doing anytime soon.
-With present technology, it would take us 50,000 years just to reach the next closest star system, and most likely we would have to travel many times farther than that to find a planet that would be friendly to human life.
+With present technology, it would take us more than 50,000 years just to reach the next closest star system, and most likely we would have to travel many times farther than that to find a planet that would be friendly to Human life.
 The sobering reality of the Human condition is that for a very, very long time to come, Earth is the only home available to us, and yet it's already overcrowded and polluted, and heading down the dangerous road of global warming.
 This is no small thing, because if Earth becomes uninhabitable, we have nowhere else to go.
-It's as simple as that.

 We are all passengers aboard Spaceship Earth, which is flying through space at a speed of 67,000 mph as we race around the Sun.
 Of course the Sun itself is flying through space at 450,000 mph, and taking us with it.
 And if you consider the Milky Way galaxy that contains our Sun is also flying through space at well over a million mph, our Spaceship Earth is actually moving along at quite a clip, and taking us on quite a journey.